Another pie? Why not!? Because

 I wanna talk a little bit about Dulce de Leche because I know not everyone has had it or heard of it.
 It’s basically a thick, rich caramel.
 The name, according to Wikipedia, is Spanish for “Sweet [made] of milk” or “caramel” and it’s a confection made by slowly heating milk and sugar until it caramelizes.
 You can buy it in jars or cans at the store (check the Mexican or Latin American section or check a market if you have one) or easily make your own.
 I make mine from a can of condensed milk in my slow cooker.

 Every season, I mix up just enough of one or two of my three Homemade Pumpkin Pie Spices on this post, a Trio of Pumpkin Pie Spice.
 I don’t want the extra expense of buying what I can easily make with the common spices in my cupboard and I love that it’s so much fresher and I don’t have a commercial one hanging out in my very tight spice cupboard.

 And of course, over the pre-holiday sales, you’re going to find all these ingredients at a low at one store or another.
 Do yourself (and your budget) a favor and shop selectively and stock up on all the seasonal ingredients (and by that I mean Thanksgiving or Christmas season) that you’ll use throughout the next few months until the next great holiday sales hit around Easter.
 Check out my post on Thanksgiving, Christmas & New Year’s Sales for items to look for.

 Two Layer Dulce de Leche Pumpkin Pie

-- recipe Hazelnut Pastry (or another pie crust)
+- recipe Hazelnut Pastry, below (or another pie crust)